wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 <p>
 <ul><li>
 We have improved the query stats experience.
 When you click the <strong>lightbulb icon</strong> for a query and hover over Cardinality, Points Scanned, or Duration, you can also see how much the query contributes to the respective chart stats.
 See the screenshot on the right. </li>
-<li>You can now enter SI or IEC units in the Min and Max fields for the Y Axis across different chart types.
+<li>You can now enter SI or IEC units in the <strong>Min</strong> and <strong>Max</strong> fields for the Y Axis across different chart types.
 For example, 5K for 5000 in SI and 5Ki for 5000 in IEC.
 If you enter an incorrect unit, you will see an error message.</li>
 </ul>
 </p>
 </td>